-Responsibility for EDI at the University rests with the Equality, Diversity and Inclusion Committee (EDIC) acting on behalf of Council.
-EDIC is a committee of the University's Council and is chaired by the Vice-Chancellor and composed of other senior staff including the Deputy Vice-Chancellor and Provost and the Director of Finance.
+Responsibility for EDI at the University rests with the Equality, Diversity and Inclusion Committee (EDIC), reporting to the University Executive Board.
+EDIC is chaired by the Vice-Chancellor and composed of other senior staff including the Deputy ViceChancellor and Provost and the Director of Finance.
 Representatives from the Trade Unions and the Students Union also have membership.

-The EDIC is supported by the Equality, Diversity and Inclusion Group (EDIG) whose membership includes representatives of the Trade Unions, Students Union, Chaplaincy, the Equality and Diversity Network Groups and staff of key support departments including HR, Legal Services, Disability Services and Student Support Services.
-Support is also provided by the Athena Swan and the Race Equality Charter self-assessment teams (SATs).
+In the last twelve months, EDIC was also supported by the Equality, Diversity and Inclusion Group (EDIG) whose membership included representatives of the Trade Unions, Students Union, Chaplaincy, the Staff Network Groups and staff of key support departments including HR, Legal Services, Disability Services and Student Support Services.